LethalAspect/IPDefender/README.md

 # IPDefender

-A filterlist to protect your IP from IP grabbers!
+A filterlist to defend from sites that grab your IP

 ```
 https://raw.githubusercontent.com/LethalAspect/IPDefender/main/adblock.txt